daryllang/kiosk/README.md

 ```
 crontab -e
 ```
-Then add these lines to your crontab file to run the twitter script every minute, the news feed script every 10 minutes, and the weather script every 3 minutes.
+Then add these lines to your crontab file to run the twitter script every minute, the weather script every 3 minutes, and the news feed script every 10 minutes.
+They write data to tweets.json, weather.json, forecast.xml, and news.xml.

 ```
 * * * * * python /home/daryluser/kiosk/twitterget.py
+*/3 * * * * python /home/daryluser/kiosk/weatherget.py
 */10 * * * * python /home/daryluser/kiosk/newsget.py
-*/3 * * * * python /home/daryluser/kiosk/weatherget.py
 ```

+## The design for the home page

+The file that you'll load in your browser to see all the data you've pulled is index.html.
+It reads data once a second from tweets.json, weather.json, forecast.xml, and news.xml.
+It refreshes every 15 minutes.
+Styling is in style.css.

-## Running this screen as a kiosk
+## Running this screen as a kiosk with a Raspberry Pi display.

-Depending on your screen setup, some version of this code in a script that runs at login will load the Chromium browser and display whatever your root directory's home page is in kiosk mode.
+Depending on your screen setup, some version of this code will load the Chromium browser and display whatever your root directory's home page is in kiosk mode.

 ```
 startx &